Playful and personalized performance marketing.

 I worked in house as the Senior Creative Manager during these projects and led the creative strategy, design, editing, and animation.
 I collaborated with our Head of User Acquisition and Senior User Acquisition Managers on our media buying approach and overall growth and acquisition strategy.

 IV.
-OUR AD CREATIVE SOLUTION
+OUR SOLUTION

 When analyzing our top-performing social ads, we found a commonality — ads that either really stood out in one's social feed or blended in as native content performed best.
 Anything that looked too much like a typical ad was usually met with mediocre performance.